-We’ve picked out the top 6 best smartphones that are priced under £100 (SIM-Free or on Pay As You Go).
-You’ll be pretty amazed at what you can get your for money.
-All the mobiles listed are available to buy in the UK and we’ll continue to update our list throughout 2014.
+We’ve picked out the best smartphones that are priced under £100 (SIM-Free or on Pay As You Go).
+You’ll be pretty amazed at what you can get for your money.
+All the mobiles listed are available to buy in the UK and we’ll continue to update our list throughout 2016 and beyond.

 Anyway, enough talk and on with our list of the best smartphones available for under £100.

 All of these phones are cheap, but at just £70 the Microsoft Lumia 535 is almost unbelievably affordable.
 For that money you get a 5.0 inch 540 x 960 display with a pixel density of 220 pixels per inch for clear visuals, a 1.2GHz quad-core Snapdragon 200 processor and 1GB of RAM, so it’s not that powerful, but it still performs well, even under pressure.

 It’s solidly built too, with a colourful plastic shell which you can swap out if you ever feel like a change.
 There’s no 4G, just a 5MP camera and only 4GB of storage, but there’s a microSD card slot too so you can easily expand on that and it runs Windows Phone 8.1 so you can get brand new features like Cortana and Action Centre without having to spend much money.
 It also has a 5MP selfie snapper, which is a real bonus at this price and you can expect Windows 10 Mobile to make its way over before long too.

 The original Motorola Moto E was incredible value and sold well as a result.
 Now Motorola’s back with a slightly better and marginally more expensive successor.